Long Point, Texas: History

-The Civil War caused economic hardships in this part of Texas, but no battles between Union and Confederate forces occurred.
-The area recovered quickly.
-By the 1880s, Long Point had a school, a church, a broom factory, a commercial section, and industries processing the area's cotton, corn, and lumber.
-The population reached an estimated 500 in 1880.

-By 1936, sulphur was mined nearby and the settlement had its own school.
-The community was served by the Gulf, Colorado and Santa Fe Railway and a paved road.
-That year, the Long Point oilfield was discovered east of the settlement and continued to operate as late as 1987.

-However, the Gulf, Colorado and Santa Fe Railway constructed a line that ran through Gay Hill, Texas and started the economic decline of Long Point.
-In 1890, the population of Long Point was only 146, and remained at that level through 1960.
-It dropped to about 80 people in 1970 and remained at that level through the 2000 census.
-The town post office closed in 1907.
+According to local lore, Long Point was named for a point of timber that jutted into the prairie near the site.
+In 1936, the community was served by a metal-surfaced road, the Gulf, Colorado and Santa Fe Railway, a sulfur mine, and a row of homes.
+Since there was never a post office in the village, mail was delivered through Needville in 1947.
+In operation since 1936 and still operational in 1987 is the Long Point oilfield to the community's east.
+Even though Long Point appeared on county maps in 1987, no population statistics for any point in the community's history are known.

 Geography

 Though Long Point is not marked on road signs, it is preserved in the naming convention of the roads that intersect there.
 FM 361, which goes northwest from Long Point toward Fairchilds, is also named Fairchilds-Long Point Road.
 FM 1994, which runs from northeast to southwest, is also called Whaley-Long Point Road to the northeast and Guy-Long Point Road as it runs southwest toward Guy.
-A county landfill forms a prominent hill 0.8 mi to the northeast of the intersection of the two farm to market roads.
+A county landfill forms a prominent hill 0.8 mi to the northeast of the intersection of the two farm-to-market roads.
 Electric transmission towers pass overhead within a few feet of the road intersection.
 The towers originate at the W. A. Parish power plant in Thompsons and go to the southwest.
 An abandoned railway right-of-way parallels the transmission towers.
 FM 1994 is nearly parallel to the transmission towers and passes under them exactly at the intersection with FM 361.